ashp0/Drast/README.md

 Want to contribute to drast?
 First, read the [`CONTRIBUTING.md`](https://github.com/Malvion/drast/blob/master/CONTRIBUTING.md) and [`CODE_OF_CONDUCT.md`](https://github.com/Malvion/drast/blob/master/CODE_OF_CONDUCT.md).
-Then fork drast, add in your own amazing changes, the open up a pull request!
+Then fork drast, add in your amazing changes, the open up a pull request!

 ## Building

-Drast is built in a similar manner for Windows, macOS, and Linux.
+Drast is built similarly for Windows, macOS, and Linux.

 Before you start building Drast, you must install these dependencies listed below: